cranjesh/images-test/TheSoldiersLegacy.md

 *URGENT STOP EVIDENCE SUGGESTS CHEST WILL BE MOVED TONIGHT STOP ALL PARTIES MUST ATTEND MANOR DRAWING ROOM 8PM STOP STAKES CANNOT BE OVERSTATED STOP*

 That evening, Holmes gathered everyone in the parlor.
 Katherine sat near the window, her children safely upstairs.
-William fidgeted nervously, while Colonel Sir Reginald stood by the mantle, affecting calm but watching Holmes intently.
+William fidgeted nervously, while Colonel Hawthorne stood by the mantle, affecting calm but watching Holmes intently.
 Lieutenant Cartwright sat quietly, his gaze fixed on the floor.

 Holmes paced slowly.
 “The chest’s location was, as they say, hiding in plain sight.
 Colonel,” Holmes turned sharply, “your expertise with military bureaucracy proved both your strength and your undoing.
 The right documents, properly filed, become invisible through their very officiality.”